MuchDevSuchCode/encryption_key_gen/README.md

 ## TO Do:
 - Add support for key file enablement/disablement and file name conventions.
 - Add a list of valid parameters for the PBKDF function within the settings file.
+- Add Flask app with UI to allow easy use.